WhereToGoForMyHoliday.com

 Smithfield

-An up-and-coming cultural hub, Smithfield offers easy access to the city centre by foot or by Luas (Dublin’s tram).
-There are a number of entertainment options in its bars and cinema, as well as the Jameson Whiskey Distillery, one of Dublin’s top tourist attractions.
-Smithfield is also within walking distance of both the free-to-enter National History Museum, and the Phoenix Park, in which you will find Dublin Zoo, the president’s residence (Áras an Uachtaráin), and other interesting sites.
+An up-and-coming cultural hub, Smithfield offers easy access to the city centre by foot or by Luas (Dublin's tram).
+There are several entertainment options in its bars and cinema, as well as the Jameson Whiskey Distillery, one of Dublin's top tourist attractions.
+Smithfield is also within walking distance of the free-to-enter National History Museum and the Phoenix Park, where you will find Dublin Zoo, the president's residence (Áras an Uachtaráin), and other exciting sites.

 Portobello

 Portobello is a Dublin suburb located very close to all the action of the city.
 It is a favourite among young professionals, with plenty of hip bars and trendy restaurants.
-This area is also in close proximity to Camden Street and Harcourt Street, two of Dublin’s most popular clubbing hotspots.
+This area is also near Camden Street and Harcourt Street, two of Dublin's most popular clubbing hotspots.

 Kilmainham

 Kilmainham is located in Dublin 8, an area becoming increasingly gentrified.
-With both traditional pubs and hipster cafes around every corner, the area has a trendy, relaxed atmosphere, while still retaining its Dublin charm.
-There is plenty to do here too, such as the historic Kilmainham Gaol, as well as the Irish Museum of Modern Art.
+With traditional pubs and hipster cafes around every corner, the site has a trendy, relaxed atmosphere while retaining its Dublin charm.
+There is plenty to do here, too, such as the historic Kilmainham Gaol and the Irish Museum of Modern Art.

-Dublin is right on the coast, and there are some gorgeous seaside towns which are well worth a visit.
-Malahide, Howth, Dun Laoghaire, Bray, and Greystones are just a few of the towns accessible by train from the city centre, where you can take in the sea air, hike along the scenic cliffs, or even partake in some watersports.
+Dublin is right on the coast, and some gorgeous seaside towns are well worth a visit.
+Malahide, Howth, Dun Laoghaire, Bray, and Greystones are just a few towns accessible by train from the city centre, where you can take in the sea air, hike along the scenic cliffs, or even partake in some watersports.